-The first edition of the Walsingham Reviewcame out in June 1961 in A5 size, and continues today with little change in format: the A4 size was adopted in 2003.
+The first edition of the Walsingham Reviewcame out in June 1961 in A5 size, and continues today as an A4 size, adopted in 2003.
 The latest edition is always available to read on the Shrine’s own website.
 The early numbers have no photographs.
 READ EXTRACTS FROM THE FIRST EIGHT NUMBERS:1 - 2 - 3 - 4 - 5 - 6 - 7 - 8____________

 In the Winter Number 1950 of the Mirror Fr Patten wrote:"The heading of the Mirror has been used since we first produced this quarterly, and the design drawn by Miss Lily Dagless is a record of the days when the Shrine was in S. Mary’s and portrays the union of the three Parishes, Our Lady Spouse of the Holy Ghost for S. Mary’s, Little Walsingham; S. Peter’s, Great Walsingham and S. Giles, Houghton in the Dale.
 Now, of course, the Shrine is in its own Church and separate from the Parishes, but we think all our readers like the old design, a kind of sentiment.
 If, however, a new one is wanted, what about sending designs the same size and shape?"
 But no one did, and the heading - as above - remained for the life of the Mirror.